Houston Texans vs. New York Jets NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

+- Houston has combined with its opponents to put up more than 44.5 points in four of 10 games this season.

+- The 59.1 points per game these two squads have allowed to opponents this season are 14.6 more than the 44.5 over/under in this contest.

-- The 44.2 PPG average total in Jets games this season is 0.3 points fewer than this game's over/under.
+- The 44.5 over/under in this game is 0.3 points above the 44.2 average total in Jets games this season.

 Texans stats and trends